 This doesn’t happen with math only.
-If you find any subject boring, difficult or hard then you always try to make a distance from it.
+If you find any subject boring, difficult, or hard then you always try to make a distance from it.
 Isn’t it?

 Remember, the more you escape from a subject the more it will become hard for you.

 So, Instead of escaping from your math, give enough time to it and this is the thing that will make you better at math.
-As compared to other subjects, give more time to your math subject because you also have to improve your basic skills of math.
+As compared to other subjects, give more time to your math subject because you also have to improve your basic skills in math.

-From now on, you should be always curious to deal with maths problems, whether you can make it or not, doesn’t matter, taking initial steps is important.
+From now on, you should be always curious to deal with maths problems, whether you can make it or not, doesn’t matter, taking the initial steps is important.

 Note: Don't spare longer than 2 hrs at a time with your math subject, and after 2 hrs whenever you study, switch to a different and interesting subject and after that subject when you sit for study again, grab your math book again.
 You can also reserve your weekends for improving your math.

 6. Relate your math with the real world